bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_01-introduction.md

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.

-But, because our metagenomics files are large, we are going to be working in the `/xdisk/bhurwitz/bh_class/<your_netid>` directory.
-We'll be working within the `bh_class` subdirectory, and creating new subdirectories, throughout this class.
+Your home directory has a limited amount of space.
+And because our metagenomics files are large, we are going to be working in the `/xdisk/bhurwitz/bh_class/<your_netid>` directory, where you will create new subdirectories throughout this class.

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `bh_class/<your_netid>` directory we saw above (where you swap out <your_netid> with your own netid).
+Let's say we want to navigate to the `/xdisk/bhurwitz/bh_class/<your_netid>` directory we saw above (where you swap out <your_netid> with your own netid).
 We can use the following command to get there:

 ~~~
 $ cd /xdisk/bhurwitz/bh_class/<your_netid>